Sevast-st/bega_mon/README.md

 # BegaMon
 ## A Cross-Chain Bridge Event Listener Simulation

 This repository contains a Python-based simulation of a cross-chain bridge event listener.
-This component is a critical piece of off-chain infrastructure for any decentralized bridge.
+This component is a critical piece of the off-chain infrastructure required for any decentralized bridge.
 It is responsible for monitoring events on a source blockchain and triggering corresponding actions on a destination chain.

 The application is designed to be architecturally robust, demonstrating best practices such as separation of concerns, configuration management, and resilient error handling.